erikaduan/r_tips/tutorials/s-positron_setup/s-positron_setup.md

 1. The majority of your code is in R but you want to use a specific Python package for a task like machine learning.
 2. You have a single project that runs both R and Python scripts.
+I recommend avoiding this use case unless you are desperate.
 3. You frequently switch between projects that only require R or Python.